• Skip to primary navigation

 4. Once the App is downloaded, use the Launcher to open Microsoft Excel App on your Chromebook.

-5. Once you are in Excel, you will be required to Sign-in using your personal Microsoft Account or your Account associated with the Microsoft Office Subscription.
+5. Once you are in Excel, you will be required to Sign-in by using your Microsoft Account or Microsoft Office Subscription account.

 3. Edit Microsoft Excel File Using Google Sheets

-The native Google Sheets App on your Chromebook allows you to open, view and edit Microsoft Excel files directly on a Chromebook.
+The native Google Sheets App on Chromebook can be used to open, view and edit Microsoft Excel files directly on a Chromebook.

 1. Open the Files App on your Chromebook.